Sue: I am so ready for Peter Davison.

 Sue: So are they alien goats from the planet Goataloid or something?
 Is that it?

-Sarah heads to Juno and Howard’s for some answers.
-Howard hands our heroine a soothing glass of rohypnol.
+When Sarah heads to Juno and Howard’s for answers, Howard hands our heroine a soothing glass of Rohypnol.

 Sue: Don’t drink it, Sarah Jane.
-The next thing you’ll know, there will be topless photographs of you in Readers’ Wives.
+The next thing you’ll know, there’ll be topless photographs of you in Readers’ Wives.

 Juno strokes Sarah’s arm.

-The pagan ceremony is in full swing (ahem).
+The pagan ceremony is now in full (ahem) swing.

-Sue: So it’s basically The Wicker Man meets Gardeners’ World meets Abigail’s Party.
+Sue: It’s The Wicker Man meets Gardeners’ World meets Abigail’s Party.

 Sarah and K9 search for the location where Peter’s sacrifice will take place.

-Me: The sun doesn’t always shine on TV.
+Me: The sun doesn’t always shine on TV, Sue.

-Howard arrives at the police station, only to find it empty.
+Howard arrives at the police station, only to find it devoid of life.

 Sue: The bell in this police station sounds like a loud fart.

-Brendan is prepared for his sacrifice.
+Brendan is prepared for a ritual sacrifice.
 Or a gang bang.
-It’s not clear.
+It’s not entirely clear.

 Sue: What is he wearing?
 Did John Nathan-Turner have anything to do with this?